 10 Tips to Optimize Your Product Photos for Ecommerce

-1. Save Image with Descriptive Name
+1. Save Images with a Descriptive Name

 - square-cake-pan-6inches.jpg, and the like.